← Illusions in the Boardroom

 The system was split into independently deployable services, but the business processes were not decomposed into genuinely owned units.
 A two-day change takes six weeks because of dependencies that decomposition was supposed to eliminate.

-In a system with real boundaries and owned contracts, this is two days of work.
-One team adds the status to its published event contract.
-The consuming team reads the new event and renders it in the portal.
-Both teams can do this independently, on their own release schedules, with a versioned contract governing the interaction.
+In a system with real boundaries and owned contracts, this is two days of work: one team adds the status to its published event contract, the consuming team reads the new event and renders it, both on their own release schedules, with a versioned contract governing the interaction.

 ...